Al-Sweady inquiry: Soldier 'shot Iraqi bodies'

 "The bodies of the two twitching gunmen stopped twitching - there was no other reaction from the bodies.

-"They did not make any other noise, they just stopped twitching."'No aggression'
+"They did not make any other noise, they just stopped twitching."

 Twenty-eight-year-old Mr Aston - who was 18 at the time - said his sergeant then gave him his gun back and they did not mention the incident again.